stollander33/docs/docs/users/user_guide.md

 ### Swagger

 The [OpenAPI standard]() has helped us many times to show to clients the experience of HTTP API services without even using a frontend.
-This is why every endpoint defined with RAPyDo is fully OpenAPI-compliant and included in a Swagger specification file available at the /api/specs endpoint.
-NOTE: we are changing the way endpoints are defined within RAPyDo.
-This will affect how we will make use of Swagger and OpenAPI, but in every case the final output will continue to be fully fully OpenAPI-compliant.
+This is why every endpoint defined with RAPyDo is fully OpenAPI-compliant and included in a Swagger specification file available at the /api/swagger endpoint.

 ### Containers builds

 All core RAPyDo images are automatically built and pushed on the Docker Hub.
 You can download all required images by using the `rapydo pull` command.
-A project can extend a base image (e.g. to intall additional libraries required for custom endpoints).
+A project can extend a base image (e.g. to install additional libraries required for custom endpoints).
 Custom images can be built by using the `rapydo build` command.

 ### Interfaces

 A set of interfaces can be launched as containers to help with many services:

-- flower (for celery)
 - swaggerui
 - adminer for SQL servers
 - mongo express

-All interfaces can be executed by using the `rapydo interfaces` command
+All interfaces can be executed by using the `rapydo interfaces` command, use `rapydo interfaces list` to get all available options.

 ### Multi projects

 The same repository can host different projects.
-This action came handy quite a lot of times when a similar project has to be maintaned in the same repo by the same people.
+This action came handy quite a lot of times when a similar project has to be maintained in the same repository by the same people.

-If the project is only one (the usual situation) it is used as default.
+If the project is only one it is used as default.
 To switch projects you can use the `--project` command line parameter or set it inside the `.projectrc` file.

 ### Production mode

-In production mode an additional container based on [NGINX](https://www.nginx.com/) is added to your stack.
+In production mode an additional container based on [NGINX](https://www.nginx.com/) is automatically included to your stack.
 NGINX is a reverse proxy ensuring security and additional performances to your project.
 Furthermore it support SSL certificates to enable HTTPS connections.

 Production mode can be enabled command line by adding the `--production` (or `--prod`) flag